openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Folding our micro-frontends together into a few larger frontends (LMS and Studio, for instance) solves our need for shared dependencies in a different way - it just shares all the code so there's one set of dependencies for all of it.
 We could continue to rely on frontend-plugin-framework for cross-domain plugins, but "plugins" within the larger domain become a simple import from another part of the application.

-This approach was abandoned because we still believe that MFE independence is a core need for our platform, and we can't go back to a few monolithic frontends.
+This approach was abandoned because we still believe that MFE independence is a core need for our platform and we can't go back to a few monolithic frontends.
+MFE independence continues to allow independent teams to operate with autonomy, lets operators customize, build, and deploy MFEs independently as needed, and creates a more approachable platform for the community by keeping our frontends decoupled and focused.

 Combining MFEs into a monorepo
 ==============================

-A monorepo would co-locate all of our core MFEs and libraries (``@openedx/paragon``, ``@edx/frontend-platform``, ``@edx/frontend-component-header``, ``@edx/frontend-component-footer``, etc.) in the same repository, but maintain their independent release and deployment cycles.
+A monorepo would co-locate all of our core MFEs and libraries (`paragon <paragon_>`_, `frontend-platform <frontend-platform_>`_, `frontend-component-header <frontend-component-header_>`_, `frontend-component-footer <frontend-component-footer_>`_, etc.) in the same repository, but maintain their independent release and deployment cycles.
 We believe this would help us more readily keep consistent dependency versions across MFEs.
 But it would also introduce a layer of complexity to our code organization and be a highly invasive way of solving our dependency consistency issues, as we'd have to move all of our core frontend code into a new repository.

 Further, it wouldn't solve our consistency problems for anyone working with a non-core MFE or library.
 We want to create parity between the process for core and non-core repositories to ensure our approach is serving everyone's needs, not just maintainers of core repositories.